U.S. envoy to Russia to fly back for consultations | Politics

 Russia recalled its own ambassador to Washington last month after U.S. President Joe Biden said he thought his Russian counterpart Vladimir Putin was a "killer", and the two countries imposed new sanctions on each other last week.
 "I believe it is important for me to speak directly with my new colleagues in the Biden administration in Washington about the current state of bilateral relations between the United States and Russia," Sullivan said in a statement on the website of the U.S. embassy.

-Last Thursday, Washington imposed new sanctions on Russia for alleged malign activity including interfering in last year's U.S. election, cyber hacking, and bullying neighboring Ukraine.
+Last Thursday, Washington imposed new sanctions on Russia for alleged malign activity, including interfering in last year's U.S. election, cyber hacking and bullying neighbouring Ukraine.
 It has also warned Russia of "consequences" if Alexei Navalny, an opposition politician on hunger strike in prison, were to die.
-Moscow retaliated with sanctions against the United States and has rejected what it sees as foreign interference in the Navalny case.
+Moscow retaliated with sanctions against the United States, and has rejected what it sees as foreign interference in the Navalny case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)